 Gate: A device that controls the flow in a conduit, pipe, or tunnel.

 Gate Diverter: The pop-up lever on a tub faucet that activates the diverter valve.

 Gauge: The thickness of stainless steel and is commonly used in reference to quality grades on certain types of lavatories and sinks.
 10 and 20-gauge stainless steel sinks go through a number of polishing and buffing operations to ensure a beautiful finish.

-GPF: Stands for Gallons Per Flush.
+GPF: Gallons Per Flush.
 The rate of water flow by which toilets and flush valves are measured and regulated.
 Current law requires maximum of 1.6 GPF.
 Older styles were usually 3.5 GPF.

 Gravity Operated Toilet: A toilet which relies on the natural downward pressure of water in a toilet tank to flush the toilet effectively.

 Gray Water: Waste water from fixtures other than toilets.

 Grease Trap: A device that captures grease entering a system before it reaches the sewer lines.
 Usually used in commercial applications such as restaurants or cafeterias.

 Hard Water: Natural water containing impurities in various proportions.
 Traditional hardness is a measure of calcium, minerals or dissolved solids in a solution, measured in parts per million.
 Hard water generally ranges from 100 to 250 ppm.

 Hose Bibb: An outdoor faucet, also used to supply washing machines.